 - Valuation Fee – The lender may require a full internal inspection of your property by an independent surveyor or they may be happy to accept an automated valuation report which is done online.
-These costs can vary quite a bit and if payable are due upfront.
+These costs can vary quite a bit and if payable is due upfront.

 - Lender Arrangement Fee – This can be either a flat fee or a percentage of the loan amount you are borrowing.
 You can typically pay this separately or add to the loan, but interest may be charged if you add the fee to the loan.

 - Broker Fee – The broker should be clear and upfront with what fees they would charge and when payable.

 All associated costs will be detailed in the illustration that you will be provided with.

 How to get a secured loan?

 You should speak to an FCA-authorised broker who can give you advice on secured loans and also on remortgage options.
 It is important to review all your borrowing options and be fully informed of the pros and cons of each borrowing method before making a decision.